sgryphon/essential-diagnostics/Examples/FilteringExample/FilteringExample_ReadMe.txt

 1. Build the application.
 2. Run the application from the command line.
-3. Examine the different output in the Log1, Log2, Log3 and Log4 directories.
+3. Examine the different output in the File1-...File4- log files.

 Filter Details
 --------------

-The trace source is set to log all events of Information level or higher, plus all Activity Tracing events.
-No Verbose events, from that source, will be logged.

-Log1 - Uses .NET Framework EventTypeFilter to only log the Information and higher events.
-It does not log the Activity Tracing events (Start, Stop)
+File1 - Uses .NET Framework EventTypeFilter to only log the Information and higher events.
+It does not log Verbose events.

-Log2 - Uses Essential.Diagnostics.PropertyFilter to log events that have a property with a specific value.
+File2 - Uses Essential.Diagnostics.PropertyFilter to log events that have a property with a specific value (Id = 0).

-Log3 - Uses Essential.Diagnostics.ExpressionFilter to log using an C# expression, calculated from the event properties.
+File3 - Uses Essential.Diagnostics.ExpressionFilter to log using an C# expression, calculated from the event properties (Id >= 4000).

-Log4 - Uses Essential.Diagnostics.ExpressionFilter to log using an C# expression, based on some enviromental information (the current user name).
+File4 - Uses Essential.Diagnostics.ExpressionFilter to log using an C# expression, based on some enviromental information (the current user name).